olneykimberly/Ecoli_pigs/README.md

 17_make_cellshiny.Rmd # make shiny app
 18_make_DEG_excel_and_volcano_plots_DESeq_exp_filter.Rmd # DEG tabls

-# 19 and 20 were exploratory, only 21 was used for the manuscript
+# 19 and 20 were exploratory, 21 was used for the manuscript
 19_recluster_clean_cell_types.R
 20_cellchat.Rmd
 21_cellchat_comparison_betwee_Ecoli_vs_Saline.Rmd
 ```

 ### Scripts used to make the figures for the manuscript are located in manuscript_figure_scripts
+Main and supplemental figures were created in R
 ```
 01_Manuscript_Main_Figures.Rmd
 02_Figure_DEG_overlap_panels.R